shady-gang/shady/readme.md

     * Meta-instructions for conventional structured control flow (`if`, `match`, `loop`), no convergence annotations required
     * Experimental new dynamically structured control flow primitives (paper/writeup coming later)
 * Nodes are either nominal (top-level declarations, variables and basic blocks) or structural (everything else).
 Structural nodes are immutable and subject to hash-consing and folding ops during construction.
+* Shady is written in standard C11 and requires few dependencies to build: CMake, JSON-C and the SPIRV-Headers.

-* Shady is written in standard C11 with extensive use of x-macros to define the grammar, operations etc, and generate much of the boilerplate code (node hashing, rewriting, visitors, ...)
+The grammar is defined in [grammar.json](include/shady/grammar.json), this file is used to define the various nodes in the IR, and generate much of the boilerplate code (node hashing, rewriting, visitors, ...).
+Some finer concepts are expressed in [ir.h](include/shady/grammar.h) or even [type.h](src/shady/type.h).
+There is also a number of x-macros used as "rich" enums.

 ## Language syntax

-The syntax is under construction.
-See [grammar.md](grammar.md) for a hopefully not-that-outdated grammar file.

-Initially the idea was to have C-like syntax, but that proved annoying so the only significant remnant is the type-before-id aesthetic.

-The current syntax reflects the IR quite closely, and is not meant to be easy to write real programs in directly.
-In the future we might add enough syntactic sugar to make that feasible though.
+The textual syntax of the language is C-like in that return types come first.
+Variance annotations are supported.
+Overall the language is structurally close to SPIR-V and LLVM, very much on purpose.
+There is a 'front-end' (slim) variant of the IR that allows for mutable variables and using instructions as values.

 ```
 // line comments are supported
-fn identity varying int(varying i32 i) {
+fn identity varying i32(varying i32 i) {
     return (i);
 };

 fn f i32(varying i32 i) {
-    val j = call (identity, i);
+    val j = call(identity, i);
-    val k = add (j, 1);
+    val k = add(j, 1);
     return (k);
 };